newrelic/video-bitmovin-js/README.md

   }
 ```

-## Known Limitations

-Due to the information exposed by player provider, this tracker may not be able to report:

-- adPosition attribute
-- AD_QUARTILE events
-- AD_BREAK events

 ### Buffering

 If the players works with *progressive download* files (mp3, webm...) you may encounter `buffering` events after a seek, as that's the player behavior.